leilafarsani/python-tutorial/README.md

 	2. Versatility: Python is a Swiss Army knife of programming languages.
 You can use it for web development, data analysis, scientific computing, automation, artificial intelligence, and more.
 	3. Large Community: Python boasts a vibrant and supportive community.
 There are countless tutorials, libraries, and forums to help you learn and solve problems.
 	4. Cross-Platform: Whether you use Windows, macOS, or Linux, Python works seamlessly on all major operating systems.
 	5. Rich Ecosystem: Python comes with a vast standard library that provides pre-built modules for various tasks, saving you time and effort.

+### Comment
+We can add comments to our Python scripts.
+Comments are important to make sure that you and others can understand what your code is about and do not run as Python code.
+They start with # tag.

 ### Hello World
 ### Variables